 Magnesium is an essential mineral found in all of our tissues, but mainly in our bones, muscles, and brain.
 It is a critical factor in over 300 body processes including muscle building, maintaining nerve function, keeping a healthy heartbeat, sustaining optimal immune system function and facilitating sleep.
 Magnesium is a natural anti-inflammatory, making it particularly critical for women with PCOS.

-- Magnesium help manage insulin secretion.
+- Magnesium helps manage insulin secretion.
 We must have magnesium for our cells to make energy.
 Magnesium enhances insulin secretion which facilitates sugar metabolism.
 Without magnesium, glucose is not able to transfer into cells.
 In a recent study, people with diabetes who took magnesium supplements had improved insulin and glucose levels.

 - Magnesium is necessary for maintaining a healthy heart.
 This important mineral aids in the proper transport of potassium, calcium, and other nutrient ions across cell membranes.
 These nutrients help promote healthy nerve impulses, muscle contraction, and a normal heart rhythm.